grdnrio/katacoda-px-demo/pwx-vol-encryption/step3.md

-Now we hav e a cluster secret set we can use it to secure a StorageClass.
+Now we have a cluster secret set we can use it to secure a StorageClass.

 ### Step: Create a secure StorageClass
 Let's create a new StorageClass.
 First take a look at the StorageClass yaml.